-When the cases selected in the grid have been grouped in a scenario, on top of the grid it will be clearly displayed the name of the scenario that is currently driving the cells in the grid.
+Once the cases selected in the grid have been grouped in a scenario, on top of the grid it will be clearly displayed the name of the scenario that is currently driving the cells in the grid.

 Also the charts will display the scenario name under the title so that you will not be wondering under which assumptions you took that printout.

-So you can switch cases one at a time from the cases panel, or you can switch scenarios and observe how all the cases part of that scenario are set to the right value, making it a breeze to watch charts changing as scenarios are changed.
+You can switch cases one at a time from the cases panel, or you can switch scenarios and observe how all the cases part of that scenario are set to the right value, making it a breeze to watch charts changing as scenarios are changed.

-Comparing scenarios from scenario panel
+Comparing scenarios from the scenario dropdown and panel

 Switch assumptions (cases) in the cells driven by a scenario

-Click on the “plus” icon next to a scenario to expand the list of cells that are driven by the scenario.
+In the Scenario panel, click on the “plus” icon next to a scenario to expand the list of cells that are driven by the scenario.